Lisandro Martínez: International career

-In March 2019, Martínez received his first call-up to the senior team.
+In March 2019, Martínez received his first call-up to the senior Argentina national team.
 He debuted against Venezuela on 22 March in Madrid.
 Martínez made one appearance at the 2021 Copa América, which Argentina won.
 He was an unused substitute in Argentina's 3–0 victory over Italy in the 2022 Finalissima.
 At the 2022 FIFA World Cup, Martinez came off the bench against Australia in the round of 16, making an important block on a shot by Aziz Behich.
 Martinez was part of the starting XI against Netherlands in the quarter-finals and came off the bench against Croatia in the semis.
 In the final against title-holders France, he was an unused substitute as Argentina won 4–2 on penalties to win their third World Cup title.

 On 15 June 2024, he was selected in the 26-man squad for the 2024 Copa América.
 He scored his first international goal, putting his team ahead in a 1–1 draw against Ecuador in the quarter-finals of the tournament, which ended with a victory in the penalty shootout.

+Martínez was selected in Argentina's 26-man squad for the 2026 FIFA World Cup.
+He scored his first World Cup goal and provided an assist in a 3–2 extra-time victory over Cape Verde in the Round of 32.
+On 7 July, in the round of 16 against Egypt, Mostafa Ziko had a goal controversially disallowed by referee François Letexier following a VAR review; the referee ruled that Marwan Attia had fouled Lisandro Martínez in the buildup by stepping on his foot, disallowing the resulting goal.
+Critics noted the incident occurred several seconds before the goal and far from the scoring action, though the decision was technically grounded in the IFAB rules governing the VAR protocol.
+Argentina came from behind, after initially going down 2–0, to win the match 3–2 late on.
+On 15 July, after Argentina's 2–1 victory over England in the 2026 FIFA World Cup semifinals, Martínez was one of several Argentina players who held up a banner saying "Las Malvinas son Argentinas" (The Falklands are Argentine).
+Following the match, Martínez said "I don't know if there might be sanctions or not, but what they did was display that banner and assert that the islands belong to us".
+In the final against Spain, he started the match but was forced off with an injury in the first half as Argentina lost 1–0 after extra time.